omar3anan/Fawry-DevOps-Intern/README.markdown

 - Updated DNS settings to use a reliable server.
 - Added a hosts file entry as a workaround.
 - Ensured firewall rules allow traffic to ports 80 and 443.

-**Screenshots Included:**
-- 15 screenshots as described, capturing each step and command output.

-**Notes:** Replace hypothetical outputs and screenshot descriptions with actual results from your environment.
-Submit this document with embedded or attached screenshots as required.